Covered in this guide:

 Torridon

 Torridon is a hidden gem on Scotland’s West Coast.
 Rugged mountain tops, sometimes dusted in snow, stand tall above tranquil bays and secluded woodlands.
 This region is a favourite for lovers of all types of outdoor activities.
 Like Assynt, there are limited facilities and accommodation options here, but if you’re seeking a secluded location that is off the beaten track, Torridon is certainly a contender.
 Am Ploc is a tucked-away spot for a ceremony featuring the ruins of an Open Air Church.
-The shores of Loch Maree are also a stunning backdrop for a wedding ceremony.

 Torridon accommodation ideas